Meta-Historical

 Meta-Historical is a collaborative studio album by American rapper KRS-One and fellow record producer True Master.
-It was released on August 31, 2010 through Fat Beats Records.
-Production was handled by True Master, who also served as executive producer alongside Hakim Green.
-It features guest appearances from Cappadonna, Dr. Oyibo and RZA.
+It was released on August 31, 2010, through Fat Beats Records.
+The album was produced by True Master.
+It features guest appearances from Cappadonna, Dr. Oyibo, and RZA.
 The album peaked at number 57 on the Billboard Top R&B/Hip-Hop Albums chart and number 24 on the Top Rap Albums chart in the United States.